Cut-free Deductive System for Continuous Intuitionistic Logic: Cut Admissibility for Affine Continuous Logic

-\begin{exe} Let us take \link{adjunctions}[\text{3}] as an example of axioms the rules of which are introduction rules, and $\hyperlink{4.d}{\hyperlink{def alpha, 1}{4.d}}$ as an example of axioms the rules of which are structural rules.
+\begin{exe} Let us take \link{2 adjunction}[\emph{(3.a)}] as an example of axioms the rules of which are introduction rules, and $(\hyperlink{4.d}{\hyperlink{def alpha, 1}{4.d}})$ as an example of axioms the rules of which are structural rules.

 \begin{enumerate}